35percent/11tystarter/src/posts/aylesbury-phase-2b-notting-hill-genesis-try-again.md

 * NHG is not providing any houses on the 'new' Aylesbury, despite their attested benefits for families and the promises made to residents
 * Both the AAAP and the Outline Planning Permission have been abandoned, so NHG no longer has any coherent plan for the remainder of the regeneration

-[^1] Planning Statement Addendum, Oct 2024, 22/AP/2226 - find via <https://planning.southwark.gov.uk/online-applications/applicationDetails.do?activeTab=documents&keyVal=RDU2YJKB00300>
+[^1] Planning Statement Addendum, Oct 2024, 22/AP/2226 - find via <https://planning.southwark.gov.uk/online-applications/applicationDetails.do?activeTab=documents&keyVal=RDU2YJKB00300>; Public consultation June 2024, exhibition board 9 <http://www.aylesburynow.london/web/uploads/files/news_254_0.pdf?nocache=4626>

 [^2] [Officer's report 22/AP/2226, 17 Jan 2023](https://moderngov.southwark.gov.uk/documents/s111174/Report%20-%20Aylesbury%20Phase%202B.pdf) para 31